dblessing/dblessing.github.io/_drafts/navigating_your_stock_options.md

 when their company sold or after the IPO because they couldn't afford to exercise their stock options.
-Or maybe you saw the [news about Good Technology](http://www.nytimes.com/2015/12/27/technology/when-a-unicorn-start-up-stumbles-its-employees-get-hurt.html?_r=0) where employees lost hundreds of thousands after their company sold.
+Or maybe you saw the [news about Good Technology](http://www.nytimes.com/2015/12/27/technology/when-a-unicorn-start-up-stumbles-its-employees-get-hurt.html?_r=0) where employees lost hundred thousands after their company sold.

-I think it's safe to say that none of us want to be the person who misses out or loses hundreds of thousands.
+I think it's safe to say that none of us want to be the person who misses out or loses a lot of money.
 That's why I set out to learn as much as I could about my stock options and what the best strategy is for __me__.
 I will share what I've learned and even try to provide some general advice or direction.
 However, it's important for you to understand that **I'm not an